Agile, V Model, Waterfall, Spiral – a comprehensive guide to the development models.

 At the end of each phase, a review takes place to determine if the project is on the right path and whether or not to continue or discard the project.

-– The Waterfall method is also well known amongst the software developers, therefore, it is easy to use
+– The Waterfall method is also well known by software developers

-– Works well for smaller projects where requirements are very well understood
+– The Waterfall Model works well for smaller projects where requirements are very well understood

 – Cost-effectiveness: Time spent early in the software production cycle can lead to the greater economy at later stages